BethHayden01/BlossomCare/README.md

 -	A link to the contact page if the user has used these products before and they have not worked for them before.
 -	A footer identical to the footer of the home page and plant type page containing links to the company’s social media sites.

-The purpose of this page is to gives the user a clear idea of the different types of plant care products are avalible on the market to aid their plants health.
+The purpose of this page is to gives the user a clear idea of the different types of plant care products are available on the market to aid their plants health.
 The descriptions of of each product provide the user with a basic idea as to why each product is essential to a plants survivial.

 ## Contact us page
 ![Contact](documentation/contact.png)